-- An Aviation business
+- An aviation freelance and contracting business

 - Casual flying instructing

-- Warbird adventure flights
+- Warbird adventure and scenic flights

 - Index fund investing (Australia, US, and Total world markets)